lofidewanto/gwt-old-maven-sample-basic/README.md

 ## Step 1 - Run GWT DevMode to automatically compile the code

-First package the war file so you get the index.html file:
+First package the war file so you get the index.html file copied to the target directory:

 ```java
 mvn package gwt:run